rerdavies/pipedal/README.md

 ## LV2 PLugins

 PiPedal uses standard LV2 audio plugins for effects.
 There's a huge variety ofo LV2 guitar effect plugins, and plugins collections, many of which are specifically intended for use as guitar effect plugins.
+Ubuntu Studio comes with a huge collection of LV2 plugins preinstalled.
+On Rasbian, you will have to manually select and isntall the plugins you want to use.

-Foremost among these is the Guitarix plugin collection: https://guitarix.org/.
+Foremost among these collections of LV2 plugins is the Guitarix plugin collection: https://guitarix.org/.
 You should definitely install Guitarix:

       sudo apt install guitarix-lv2